-The Successful Tenancies team works with our higher needs residents residents to minimise the threat of homelessness, prevent evictions and avoid homelessness.
-Read our case studies to find out how the team have helped residents.
+The Successful Tenancies team works with our higher-needs residents to minimise the threat of homelessness, prevent evictions and avoid homelessness.
+Read our case studies to find out how the team has helped residents.

 The team is delivering life-changing outcomes for vulnerable residents.
 In 2019/20 we helped 2,000 residents resolve their complex tenancy issues, including helping residents secure in excess of £3Mm paid towards rent arrears.

 If you are struggling with your rent payments get in touch with your Income Officer and advise them of your situation.
 They can refer you to our money and debt specialists for help and advice.
 More information is available on our Help with rent arrears and benefits page.

 Debt advice | Money management tools and benefits